linfengzhou/LeetCode/Python/unsorted/solutions.md

   - reverse elements by the mid
 - notice:
   - only reverse once(how to write elegant condition)
+# 49 Group Anagram
+- review the definition of anagram
+- how to group the same anagram together?(check sample output)
 # 50 power(x, n) (to do)
 - binary search
 # 55 jump game